-SEOUL, South Korea – Large crowds of South Koreans are expected to march in the streets calling for the permanent removal of impeached President Park Geun-hye, extending the historically biggest protest movement in the country to Christmas Eve.
+SEOUL, South Korea – Large crowds of South Koreans were expected to march in the streets on Saturday, calling for the permanent removal of impeached President Park Geun-hye and extending the historically biggest protest movement in the country to Christmas Eve.

-Organizers expect Saturday's demonstration in Seoul to be festive, but there was tension as Park's conservative supporters are planning to gather in nearby streets.
+Organizers expected Saturday's rally in Seoul to be festive, but there was tension as Park's conservative supporters planned to gather in nearby streets.

-South Korean lawmakers on Dec.
-9 voted to impeach Park over a corruption scandal that saw millions protest in past weeks.
 The Constitutional Court has up to six months to decide whether Park should permanently step down or be reinstated.
+Her presidential powers are suspended until then, with the prime minister serving as the government caretaker.